11049 Sixth in a rule can mean "replace".

 KAZIKA Adirantyena itsaMjJakena saha gRhyamANas tanmadyapatitAnAM varNAnAM grAhako bhavati, svasya ca rUpasya. aN. ak. ac. hal. sup. tiG. antyena iti kim? suTiti tRtIyaikavacanena TA ityanena grahaNaM mA bhUt.

-In some places in that website I write things like --
+In this website, sometimes I write things like --

 talkaround.
 Rephrasing it roughly --